HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

    - Modified script to remove default vSwitch and vmnic created on GI captured from i3s deployed node
    - Has corrective action as per VMware knowledgebase 2148321 for remounting bootbank from /tmp to /sda

+HPE-ESXi-6.7-2021-01-21-v5.4.zip
+   - Modified iBFT script to handle iSCSI path DEAD issue when a non-HA build plan with one Deployment connection is used for deployment.

 ## Golden Image creation for ESXi 6.7/7.0:

 An Image Streamer Golden Image for ESXi 6.7 is to be captured ‘as is’, without any generalization scripts.
 This also introduces a constraint that the ESXi 6.7 image to be captured, shouldn’t contain any personalization.